Actors Headshots advice from Carl Proctor CDG.

 Disputes

 I would hope that disputes with photographers are rare.
-I have photographed well over 4000 actors and have never had a dispute with an actor or an agent.
+I have photographed well over 5000 actors and have never had a dispute with an actor or an agent.
 I assume this is the same with most experienced photographers.
 A photographer’s reputation is everything, so I believe that all professional photographers should be keen to resolve disputes to your satisfaction, without fear of being reported to anyone.
 The risk of being named and shamed should be enough for you to be sure of getting satisfaction.
+A bit of additional Photoshop work will often fix problems that you might have with a photo, but if another session or part session is the only solution, then you should hope that your photographer is open to discussing that.

 I hope you get some good ones!